orlof/dcpu-admiral/README.md

 PYTHON FEATURES MISSING (INCOMPLETE LIST)

   - 'def' function definitions
     - use strings as functions instead
   - 'class' class definitions
     - use prototype objects instead
   - 'lambda' functions
+    - only one stack, please
   - generators
     - this would be useful, but would grow the interpreter size while only optimizing some special cases
   - list comprehension e.g.  [x**2 for x in range(10)]
     - these would be reasonable, but code size just adds up...
   - args and kwargs
     - makes no sense as functions are not declared
   - % string operator
     - I would love this, but just too much code
   - 'yield'
-  - No thanks
+    - only one stack, please
   - 'try' - 'except' exception handling
     - Admiral has this, but only for exceptions explicitly raised by user code
   - lot of built-in functions